strimzi/strimzi-ui/README.md

 This repository contains the Strimzi UI and its implementation.
 Strimzi UI provides a way for managing Strimzi and Kafka clusters (+ other components) deployed by it using a graphical user interface.

+This UI is currently not in a state where it can be used.
+Is it still early on in it's development but we hope to have something usable very soon!
+If you're interested in what we're working on, please [view our project board](https://github.com/orgs/strimzi/projects/2).
+If you're interested in contributing, please [view our contribution guidelines]('./docs/Condribution.md).

 ## Getting started

 This UI uses `npm` to provide dependency management.
 If you wish to develop the UI, you will need: